🦆 Donate Now

 20 Boxes.
 A Legacy.

 Garrett Bailey is a member of Boy Scout Troop 1011 working toward the Eagle Scout rank — the highest achievement in Scouting, earned by fewer than 4% of all Scouts.
-His Eagle project is a hands-on conservation effort that will benefit the natural landscape of Henry County for decades to come.
+His Eagle project is a hands-on conservation effort that will benefit the natural landscape of Georgia for decades to come.

 These boxes will give wood ducks safe places to raise their young, support local biodiversity, and give future visitors a front-row seat to wildlife — a living classroom at Cubihatcha for generations to come.